Navigation

 Assisted conception

-These are the main assisted conception methods.
+There are three main assisted conception methods.

 • In-vitro fertilisation (IVF).
 During IVF, eggs are taken from you (or a donor) and mixed with sperm in a laboratory.
 Fertilised eggs (embryos) are then put into your womb.
-IVF can help if there doesn’t seem to be a specific cause for your infertility, if you have blocked fallopian tubes, or other treatments haven’t worked.
+IVF can help if there doesn’t seem to be a specific cause for your infertility, you have blocked fallopian tubes or other treatments haven’t worked.
 It can also help if you’re using surrogacy to have a baby.

 You can find out more about all types of assisted conception, including their success rates and risks, from the Human Fertilisation and Embryology Authority (HFEA).